 After later earning his MBA from the Yale School of Management and many years on Wall Street, he returned to Princeton as an executive fellow at the Woodrow Wilson School of Public and International Affairs.
 He then became one of Princeton's visiting lecturers on world finance and politics in 2008.
 He also helped advise the university's economics department, then chaired by Ben Bernanke, the current Chairman of the U.S. Federal Reserve.
 He currently serves on Princeton's Center for Economic Policy Studies led by Alan Blinder, former Vice Chairman of the Federal Reserve and member of the President's Council of Economic Advisors.
 Mr. Blinder is Chair of the Saber Partners Advisory Board since the company's inception in 2000 and also was one of Mr. Fichera's economics professors while he was a student at Princeton University.

-In the fall of 2011, Fichera taught a graduate level course on public finance at the Woodrow Wilson School of Public and International Affairs at Princeton University as a visiting lecturer.
+In the Spring of 2008 and Fall of 2011, Fichera taught a graduate level course on public finance at the Woodrow Wilson School of Public and International Affairs at Princeton University as a visiting lecturer.
 The course examined how public and private sector organizations raise capital in the financial markets, with a strong focus on public policy.

 Before forming Saber Partners in 2000, Fichera learned the complexities of investment banking from the bottom up.
 He started as an Associate and through promotions served variously as a vice president in corporate finance at Smith Barney, and a managing director originating and executing transactions, often through product development at both Prudential Securities and Bear Stearns.
 During the Carter presidency, he was a special assistant for policy in the Department of Housing and Urban Development working for the first African-American woman member of the US Cabinet, Patricia Roberts Harris.

-Fichera's many articles on accountability, transparency, and financial management have appeared in Barron's, The Wall Street Journal, and other business periodicals.
+Fichera's many articles on accountability, transparency, and financial management have appeared in The New York Times, Barron's, The Wall Street Journal, and other business periodicals.
 In 1990 and 1991, Institutional Investor presented him its "Deal of The Year" award for transactions first for corporate and then for municipal finance.
 He then was awarded a subsequent "Deal of the Year" award in asset backed securities from Asset Securitization Report.
 His innovations and insights have been profiled in detail in the print media, from The Wall Street Journal to Yale Management Review.
-He is a frequent guest commentator on financial news media, including Bloomberg Television, National Public Radio, CNN Financial, and Fox Broadcasting.
+He has been a frequent guest commentator on financial news media, including Bloomberg Television, National Public Radio, CNN Financial, and Fox Broadcasting.